henbagle/LE1CommunityPatch/README.md

 This mod will not include cut content, new content, QoL features, or artistic changes to the original game.

+Any fixes submitted to this mod are open source - you waive any personal ownership to it and it effectively becomes "public domain" for the entire modding community.
+This way, mods can be built off the Community Patch with no need for permissions.
+Technical information on how a fix was achieved should be included wherever possible to aid compatibility.
+If you are not comfortable with these terms, please do not contribute to Community Patch.

 ## Mod Priorities
 **1. Bugfixes**